TimidRobot/solo-agent/README.md

 ## Using `solo-agent`

-1. Assumtions
+1. Assumptions

    - You need to access GitHub from a host (`devhost`) on which a third-party has root access
+   - You have already created a SSH key pair for use with GitHub and added to your GitHub account as a read-only key
-   - You have configured a GitHub read-only key and it's located on your laptop at: `~/.ssh/rsa_github_ro`
+   - The private key mentioned above is located on your laptop at:
+     `~/.ssh/rsa_github_ro`
-   - You have cloned this repository to `~/git/solo-agent`
+   - You have cloned this repository to to your laptop.
+It is located at:
+     `~/git/solo-agent`

 2. Ensure the global section of your SSH configuration contains: